 - Fort Bragg: The Paul Bunyan Days festival is named for the bigger-than-life logger and his giant blue ox.
 They say it will take you back to the days of the Wild West.

 - Sonoma County: Taste of Sonoma is a food and wine festival that showcases the county's agriculture and its vintners.

 - Sausalito: The Sausalito Art Festival is a juried show with high-quality artwork and crafts, along with food and wine.
 It runs all three days of the holiday weekend.

-- Apples in the Sierra Foothills: Labor Day weekend marks the opening of most Apple Hill ranches, where you can pick your own or buy some to take home.
+- Apples in the Sierra Foothills: Labor Day weekend marks the opening of most Apple Hill Ranches, where you can pick your own or buy some to take home.

-Labor Day Fun in Southern California
+Labor Day Festivals in Southern California

 - Los Angeles: The Taste is one of LA's many delicious festivals, with lots of local celebrity chefs and bartenders on hand.